 Jim was one of the first people consulted by Paul Humann and Ned DeLoach in 1989, when they had the idea for forming REEF.
 As a long-time diving friend and corporate attorney for their company, New World Publications, Jim served as sounding board, and provided wise counsel as they created their vision for the organization.
 He knew immediately that the time was right to incorporate and establish the organization as a 501(c)(3) charity, and guided them through the process.
 Jim serves as a founding Board member, assisting with budgeting, financial transparency, and legal matters.
 Originally from Princeton, New Jersey, Jim and his wife Jan live in Delaware, where he has practiced law since 1979.
 He is an active diver and underwater photographer.

 Marta Hilton Bonatz.
 Retired DuPont.
-Interim Board Chair.
-REEF Board Member since 2018
+REEF Interim Board Chair, Board Member since 2018

 Originally from Terre Haute, Indiana, Marta lived all over the East Coast during her work as a sales executive with DuPont.
 She and her husband Paul now call Key Largo, Florida, home (just a few miles from the REEF Campus).
 She joined REEF in 1998, initially to improve her fish ID skills.
 In 2005, she and Paul took their first REEF Field Survey trip to Guanaja, Puerto Rico, and she was hooked on fish surveying.
-She is an Expert-level REEF surveyor and is approaching the Golden Hamlet mark of 1,000 surveys.
+She is an Expert-level REEF surveyor and achieved her Golden Hamlet recognition of 1,000 surveys in 2023.
 Marta brings vast expertise in business models, finance, and donor relations to REEF.
 She also serves as REEF’s Key Largo Volunteer Coordinator, helping our local volunteers with events, garden club, and more.
 In addition to her service on REEF’s board, she is a board member of MarrVelous Pet Rescues, an animal rescue organization in the Upper Keys.
 Marta received her BS in Chemical Engineering at Purdue University and her MBA at University of North Carolina.

 Janet Camp.
 Pelton Charitable Foundation.
-REEF Board Member since 2014
+REEF Board Vice-Chairman, Board Member since 2014

-Growing up in land-locked Oklahoma, it would seem unlikely for Janet to become an ocean lover; however, with a native Floridian as her father, Janet became a certified scuba diver as a teenager, over 45 years ago.
+Growing up in land-locked Oklahoma, it would seem unlikely for Janet to become an ocean lover; however, with a native Floridian as her father, Janet became a certified scuba diver as a teenager, almost 50 years ago.
 With a BS in Chemistry and MS in Engineering Management, Janet worked as a Semiconductor Research Engineer developing processes for creating microchips at Texas Instruments for many years before she and her husband, Doug, traded their “corporate, city life” for rural entrepreneurship, owning and operating a Bed & Breakfast in Taos, New Mexico for nearly a decade.
 After meeting Paul Humann while diving in Fiji in 2011, Janet immediately joined REEF and participated in her first REEF Field Survey Trip.
-She has since gone on to become a prolific surveyeor and is an Expert in several regions.
+She has since gone on to become a prolific surveyeor and is an Expert in six regions.
+She became a member of the Golden Hamlet Club with her 1000th survey in March 2023.
 Having worked with nonprofits for over 40 years, Janet brings finance and budgeting experience to the Board.
 She also serves on the board of La Puente Home, a Colorado nonprofit that provides assistance to homeless and hungry.
 Janet founded The Pelton Charitable Foundation, Inc. in 2005.
-When they are not traveling, Janet and Doug split their time between Austin and Colorado.
+When they are not traveling, Janet and Doug split their time between Austin, TX and Colorado.

 Scott Heppell, Ph.D.
 Oregon State University - Associate Professor, Department of Fisheries and Wildlife.
 REEF Board Member since 2019